KratosMultiphysics/Kratos/applications/ParticleMechanicsApplication/README.md

 This application features continuum-based meshfree and particle methods with main motivations of simulating non-linear large deformable materials, such as free-surface flows, geomechanics phenomena, and extreme events involving impact, penetration, fragmentation, blast, multi-phase interaction, failure evolution, etc.

-The recent research and development have been focused on the Material Point Method (MPM), which is a fully Lagrangian particle method that combines the advantages of traditional Eulerian and Lagrangian methods.
-The implementation of other continuum-based methods, e.g. SPH, MPS, etc, are planned to be done within the same application in the future.
+The recent research and development have been focused solely on the Material Point Method (MPM.
+However, the implementation of other continuum-based methods, e.g. the Smoothed Particle Hydrodynamics (SPH), the Galerkin Meshfree Method (GMM), etc, is planned to be done within the same application in the future.

 ## Getting Started